hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 4 3 0 3 2 1 3 1 10
-Weapons/Armour: None.
-Nurglings do not use weapons or wear armour.
+Weapons/Armor: None.
+Nurglings do not use weapons or wear armor.
 Special Rules
 Cloud of Flies: Nurglings are surrounded by a cloud of flies, which buzz around them and their combat opponent.
 They do